mikeparcewski/reactiveOpenAPI/docs/KAFKA.md

 Running against cloud is a lot like running against local, same steps, just need to configure appropriately.
 You'll edit the same config [application-kafka.yml](../src/main/resources/application-kafka.yml) just with some specific parameters.
 A

-> Again the link in yaml file shows how to configure and depending on your implementation choice (e.g. cloud, confluent, docker) the documentation will explain how to update.
-If using simple docker instance, you might not need to change anything here.